emelyrosbach/2W0R/README.md

 ## License

 The images located in the ```ExperimentApplication/static``` directory were obtained with the necessary rights and modified (e.g., visualization of cell detections) to meet our specific requirements.
 As a result, we are able to publish these images for public use under the Creative Commons 4.0 BY-NC-SA License.
+Furthermore, paper figures and the study user interface were designed using resources from Flaticon.com.